Effective Friday, September 17, a province-wide mandatory masking order will be implemented for all indoor public spaces.

 If you have lost your tracking number of have a question regarding your testing result, please contact our CWD technician at 306-222-7906.

-If you receive a positive test result, you are authorized to dispose of your carcass in a ministry approved landfill.
-Hunters are asked to contact landfills to make arrangements prior to carcass disposal.
+If you receive a positive test result, you are authorized to dispose of your carcass, carcass parts, or bone-in meat in a ministry-approved landfill.
+Hunters are advised to contact landfill operators to make arrangements prior to carcass disposal.

 We need your feedback to improve saskatchewan.ca.
 Help us improve